Best Time of Year for Lateral Partner Moves | Legal Careers

 Market timing varies significantly by specialty.
 Bankruptcy and restructuring practices see lateral movement tied to economic cycles rather than calendar patterns.
 When distressed situations emerge, firms need talent immediately.

-Privacy and data security laterals are in high demand across major markets, often commanding salary premiums, find opportunities year-round as firms scramble to build these capabilities.
+Privacy and data-security laterals have reportedly been in strong demand across major markets and tend to find opportunities year-round as firms build these capabilities; compensation varies by firm and market.
 AI and tech transactions practices are similarly active regardless of season.

 White collar defense and healthcare regulatory practices often see increased lateral activity following regulatory changes or enforcement cycles, making market awareness more important than calendar timing.